Spin-entangled Squeezed State on a Bloch Four-hyperboloid: Expectation values of the and squeezed vacua

 \subsection{$SO(2,3)\simeq Sp(4; \mathbb{R})$ squeezed vacua}

 For comparison, we also derive expectation values for the $SO(2,3)$ squeezed vacua \cite{Hasebe-2019}.
-In the $SO(2,3)$ case, we have two-mode and four-mode squeezed states, since $SO(2,3)$ allows Majorana representation and Dirac representation as well.
-The $SO(2,3)$ squeezed vacua are also physically distinct in the Dirac-type and the Schwinger-type.
+In the $SO(2,3)$ case, we have two-mode and four-mode squeezed states, since $SO(2,3)$ allows Majorana representation and Dirac representation.
+The $SO(2,3)$ squeezed vacua are also physically distinct for the Dirac-type and the Schwinger-type.
 In this section, we utilize the following parameterization of the coordinates on $H^{2,2}$:

 which satisfy \be (x^1)^2+ (x^2)^2- (x^3)^2- (x^4)^2- (x^5)^2 =-1. \ee